Middle School Research Project Idea: Travel Planning for a Pine Cone Pal

-As the school year or semester winds down, students seem to become "antsy".
-They need something that is self-directed so there's no time for them to "zone out" or cause a disruption.
-This is when I like to have students work on project based learning.
+As the school year or semester winds down, students seem to become "antsy."
+They need something self-directed so there's no time for them to "zone out" or cause a disruption.
+This is when I like to have students work on project-based learning.

-This year, my 6th grade students are going to work on a research project with a twist - they will research a trip for their Pine Cone Pets!
+One year, my 6th-grade students worked on a research project with a twist - they researched a trip for their Pine Cone Pals!

 Research doesn't have to be boring - it can be creative too!

 You might think this is a zany idea, but zany is exactly what middle school students love about this project!
-They loved naming, dressing and making personalities for their pets.
+They loved naming, dressing, and making personalities for their pals.

 My Procedure: